New Year, New You, New Liver

 · Repressed emotions!

 And how about what you eat and drink?
-What are the liver’s enemies in this case:-
+Who are the liver’s enemies in this case?

 · Overeating – did you pace yourself?
-Did you hold back on the turkey, stuffing, sausages, bacon, Christmas pudding, mince pies, brandy butter?
+Did you hold back on the turkey, stuffing, sausages, bacon, gravy, Christmas pudding, mince pies, cream?
 Of course not!
+I certainly didn't.

 · Refined carbohydrates – all that sugar!